Warehousing vs.

 Make to order: Profit first

 With the Make to Order strategy the focus is clearly on profit and returns.
 Production only begins when an order has been placed.
-With this system, no costs can arise which are not covered by an order, giving manufacturers maximum security.
-However, there are other advantages.
+With this strategy, there are no costs which are not covered by an order.
+This guarantees maximum security to manufacturers.
+There are also other benefits.
 Since there is an order for every product, distribution warehouse space is kept to a minimum.
 This saves direct and indirect storage costs.
-In addition, less capital is tied up in goods in storage and there is a lower risk of having to depreciate products because they are unsaleable.
-One advantage for the customer which should not be under-estimated is that a Make to Order strategy usually permits a higher degree of individualization as the product has not been manufactured at the time of order.
-This meets the current customer trend of having customized products.
+In addition, less capital is tied up in stored goods and there is a lower risk of having to depreciate products that cannot be sold.
+One advantage for the customer should not be under-estimated: a Make to Order strategy usually permits a higher degree of individualization as the product has not been manufactured at the time of placing the order.
+This meets the current consumer trend to have customized products.

-However, the Make to Order strategy does have its disadvantages.
+However, the Make to Order strategy does have its drawbacks.
 If the manufacture of a product only begins after the order has been placed, then this poses a major challenge for production planners.
-They have to ensure that personnel and resources can be deployed appropriately, that set-up times are reduced and that throughput is increased.
-When orders are constantly entered, then plans have to be changed frequently and the planning quality sinks as a result.
+They have to ensure that personnel and resources can be deployed appropriately, set-up times need to be reduced and throughput increased.
+When you have a continuous flow of incoming orders, plans have to be changed frequently and the planning quality sinks as a result.
 The costs that have been saved in the distribution warehouse are offset by the costs of the warehouse.
-Here, there must be enough reserves of all products to execute customers’ orders as early as possible.
-And while we are on the subject of delivery times: with this strategy, these are naturally higher than when selling goods already in stock.
+Here, there must be enough reserves of all the products to execute customers’ orders as early as possible.
+And while we are on the subject of delivery times: with this strategy, these are naturally higher than when selling goods that are already in stock.
 Furthermore, the strategy is prone to peaks in demand as production capacity can only be increased to a limited extent.

 Pros